You usually want to make a "safe"

 3.

-On many hands, your choice
+On many

-have a slightly different type of decision to make when you consider a trump
+passive lead.
+You'll have a slightly different type of decision to make when

-lead, which, depending on the auction and your hand, may be an aggressive or
+you consider a trump lead, which, depending on the auction and your hand, may

-a passive choice.
+be an aggressive or a passive choice.

-On some hands, a trump lead
+On some

-can actually be your strongest attack because it serves to shorten declarer's
+hands, a trump lead can actually be your strongest attack because it serves to

-or dummy's trump holding.
-The types of
+shorten declarer's or dummy's trump holding.

-(1) Declarer has shown a
+Declarer has shown a two-suited hand,

-have a good holding in declarer's other suit.
+especially if you have a good holding in declarer's other suit.
 Many good players consider it virtually

 mandatory to lead a trump to an auction like this one: